kamyar-2020/web_page/index.md

 # i am KAMYAR MORADIAN

-hey every one my name is<span style="color : blue"> kamyar moradian</span>, and this is web page about me and my goals and other things that i want to share with you<br>
+<p>hey every one my name is<span style="color : blue"> kamyar moradian</span>, and this is web page about me and my goals and other things that i want to share with you<br>
-    you can see everything in the list below
+   you can see everything in the list below</p>

 <ul>
     <li> <a href = "#Edu">Life and Education</a></li>